framis/framis.github.io/_posts/2017-01-04-importing-cities-from-geoname.md

 The main advantage of this approach is its simplicity.

-The main drawback is that you are tied to have a RDBMS for performing your data-processing, which is not very scalable.
+The main drawback is that you are tied to a RDBMS for performing your data-processing, which is not very scalable.
 Moreover, you will need to build complex joins and your SQL queries will get inefficient and complex.

 That's why most people actually use a programming language to perform the data-processing such as Foursquare's [twofishes](https://github.com/foursquare/fsqio/tree/master/src/jvm/io/fsq/twofishes) in scala

 ## Data Processing with Go

 I could have used Python or Scala but I chose Golang.
-I am pretty fond of Communicating Sequential Processes framework popularized by Hoare (more info [book here](http://usingcsp.com/cspbook.pdf), [research article here](http://fi.ort.edu.uy/innovaportal/file/20124/1/55-hoare_csp_old_article.pdf)).
-Golang channels and goroutines makes it easy to implement.
+I am pretty fond of Communicating Sequential Processes (CSP) framework popularized by Hoare (more info [book here](http://usingcsp.com/cspbook.pdf), [research article here](http://fi.ort.edu.uy/innovaportal/file/20124/1/55-hoare_csp_old_article.pdf)).
+Golang channels and goroutines makes it easy to implement CSP.

 My approach is the following:

-* download parse the CSV files and load into memory small datasets useful for joins: countryInfo, admin1CodesASCII, admin2Codes and store the data in a Map where the key is the field used for joining the data (2 letter ISO code for country, and code for admin1CodesASCII and admin2Codes).
+* download and parse the CSV files and load into memory the small datasets useful for joins: countryInfo, admin1CodesASCII, admin2Codes and store the data in a Map where the key is the field used for joining the data (2 letter ISO code for country, and code for admin1CodesASCII and admin2Codes).
-* download and unzip the geoname file (316M and unzipped more than 1G)
+* download and unzip the geoname file (316M, unzipped more than 1G)
-* process the file line by line in a streaming fashing using channels.
-Each line is sent a channel.
+* process the file line by line in a streaming fashion using channels.
 * the line is parsed from csv to a slice
 * the slice is mapped to a struct
-* the struct is validated and filtered to keep cities only (there is a 'P' class field, doc [here](http://www.geonames.org/export/codes.html))
+* the struct is validated and filtered out to keep cities only (there is a 'P' class field, doc [here](http://www.geonames.org/export/codes.html))
 * because there are still many invalid places we do further processing: we keep only places with a population > 0 (we realized that the population field is reliably > 0 for actual cities), and we use hierarchy.zip to fix a few more duplicates (some cities are multiple times in the file, for instance Marseille and its arrondissement in France)
 * the City struct is enriched with country, Administrative1 and 2 and postalCode data
 * the City can undergo further processing if needed, for instance it can be crossed checked manually or with another data-source